 Can I use fresh spinach instead of frozen or canned?

 I actually prefer using frozen spinach, but yes, if you prefer to make the spinach artichoke dip with fresh spinach you need to cook and chop it first.
-Make sure the spinach is drained well.

-Easy Steps to Make a Baked Spinach Artichoke Dip
+How to Make Baked Spinach and Artichoke Dip

 - Mix cream cheese and sour cream until smooth and fluffy.